Franky1/docker-traccar/README.md

 - Current Maven version: `3.5.0`

 #### ToDo (2017-09-12)
+- Fix bugs in Scripts and Dockerfiles
-- Test all bash scripts and Dockerfiles
+- Test all Scripts and Dockerfiles
 - Test Multistage Dockerfiles
 - Make all Dockerfiles and Scripts working

 #### Disclaimer (2017-09-12)
-- This repo is under development. ___Dockerfiles and Scripts do not work properly yet!
-Do not use it in this stage!___
+- This repo is under development. ___Dockerfiles and Scripts do not work properly yet!!!
+Do not use it in this stage!!!___
+- ___The Maven based Dockerfile/Scripts do not work yet!!!___
 - Dockerfiles and Bash scripts are _only drafts and are not tested yet_
 - I'm neither a Docker nor a Linux expert, so be patient...